 When prophecies are mentioned, it reminds me of the mistake committed by the Pharisees when they waited for the arrival of the Messiah.
 Back then, the Jewish Pharisees were full of imaginations when it came to the Messiah.
 They saw the biblical prophecies, “For to us a child is born, to us a son is given: and the government shall be on his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, on the throne of David, and on his kingdom, to order it, and to establish it with judgment and with justice from now on even for ever” (Isaiah 9: 6-7).
 “But you, Bethlehem Ephratah, though you be little among the thousands of Judah, yet out of you shall he come forth to me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting” (Micah 5:2).
 So in accordance with these prophecies and their various long-term imaginations and reasoning about the arrival of the Messiah, they determined that the Lord would be definitely called Messiah, born into a wealthy family, like David and would lead them to break away from the rule of the Roman government.
-However, the Lord didn’t do these things according to their notions and imaginations, so the Pharisees tried to find all kinds of accusations against the, condemned and blasphemed the Lord Jesus.
+However, the Lord didn’t do these things according to their notions and imaginations, so the Pharisees tried to find all kinds of accusations against the Lord Jesus, condemned and blasphemed the Lord Jesus.
 Even though at that time the Lord Jesus expressed many truths and performed many miracles, fully demonstrating God’s authority and power, the Pharisees did not care how profound the Lord Jesus’ words were or how great His authority was.
 As long as it did not conform with their notions and imaginations, as long as He was not born into a wealthy family and His appearance was not noble and dignified, as long as His name was not the Messiah, they would condemn and resist.
 Due to their truth-hating nature, they ultimately nailed the Lord Jesus, who expressed truths and performed redemption work, to the cross!
 From the bitter lesson drawn from the Pharisees’ failure, we know that the prophecies cannot be interpreted at our will.
 Often, not until the prophecies are fulfilled, do we know their true meaning, so we should take a right attitude to the prophecies.

-Furthermore, we all know that there are many prophecies about the Lord’s return in the, and it is not merely “descending with the clouds”.
+Furthermore, we all know that there are many prophecies about the Lord’s return in the Bible, and it is not merely “descending with the clouds”.
 For example, the Lord said, “Behold, I come as a thief” (Revelation 16:15).
 “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 “But of that day and hour knows no man, no, not the angels of heaven, but my Father only” (Matthew 24:36).
 These words are always read by us but overlooked by most of us.
 Speaking of “coming like a thief”, it implies coming quietly, secretly.
 Therefore, from the prophecies recorded in the Bible, we can roughly determine that there should be two kinds of ways in which the Lord shall return.
 One is to come secretly, and the other appear publicly.
 Facing two entirely different explanations about the Lord’s return, if we only blindly wait for the Lord Jesus to return on the clouds but neglect His coming in secret, we will probably lose the salvation of the Lord!

 Think back to when the Lord Jesus came to do His work, just as the Bible says, “Then touched he their eyes, saying, According to your faith be it to you.
 And their eyes were opened; and Jesus straightly charged them, saying, See that no man know it” (Matthew 9:29-30).
-In addition, after therevealed the Lord Jesus to Peter as the Christ, the Son of the living God, the Lord charged the disciples not to tell others. (see Mark 8:29-30; Matthew 17:9) From the facts, we can see that the Lord initially did work secretly, and after the Lord Jesus was nailed to cross to accomplish the redemption of all mankind, was resurrected after three days and showed Himself to disciples, the Lord began to appear publicly.
-From then on, the of the Age of Grace started to spread to other nations.
+In addition, after the Holy Spirit revealed the Lord Jesus to Peter as the Christ, the Son of the living God, the Lord charged the disciples not to tell others. (see Mark 8:29-30; Matthew 17:9) From the facts, we can see that the Lord initially did work secretly, and after the Lord Jesus was nailed to cross to accomplish the redemption of all mankind, was resurrected after three days and showed Himself to disciples, the Lord began to appear publicly.
+From then on, the gospel of the Age of Grace started to spread to other nations.
 From this, it can be seen that the Lord Jesus’s work was secret first and became public later.
 Then, there are two ways in which the Lord will come again in the last days: coming in secret like a thief and descending with the clouds, which entirely confirms with facts, without contradiction.